ultimaweapon/tsuki/README.md

 - 100% Rust code.
   - [libc](https://crates.io/crates/libc) is required at the moment.
 - Support both synchronous and asynchronous.
-- Safe and low overhead API.
+- Safe, ergonomic and low overhead API.
 - Any error propagated to the caller via Rust `Result` instead of a long jump.
 - `core::any::Any` as Lua userdata and can be created without the need to define its metatable.
 - Metatable for a userdata is lookup with `core::any::TypeId` instead of a string.